biocypher/biochatter-paper/manuscript.md

 While this can be done by processing structured knowledge, for instance from KGs, it is often more efficient to use a semantic search engine to retrieve relevant information from unstructured data sources such as literature.
 To this end, we allow the management and integration of vector databases in the BioChatter framework.
 The user is able to connect to a vector database, embed an arbitrary number of documents, and then use semantic search to improve the model prompts by adding text fragments relevant to the given question (see Methods).
-We demonstrate the user experience of RAG in Supplementary Note 2 and on our website ([https://biochatter.org/vignette-rag/](https://biochatter.org/vignette-rag/)).
+We demonstrate the user experience of RAG in [Supplementary Note 2: Retrieval-Augmented Generation] and on our website ([https://biochatter.org/vignette-rag/](https://biochatter.org/vignette-rag/)).

 ### Model Chaining and Fact Checking